 But, wide pupils might also mean the cat is anxious or stressed.
 Look for other body language clues —are they sitting still and looking tense?
 Maybe they’re anxious or uncomfortable.
 Wide pupils can mean the cat is afraid.
 For example, on a trip to the vet, or during a loud thunderstorm storm.

-If your cat’s pupils are narrow and they’re eyes squinting, they’re ready to fight or defend themselves.
+If your cat’s pupils are narrow and their eyes squinting, they’re ready to fight or defend themselves.
 Squinting helps to have less of their eyes revealed if another cat is about to attack with its claws.

 To decide what emotions your cat is relaying, look at other factors like body language and tail.